0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 It is not a disarmament of merit.
 It is an intelligent adaptation to an increasingly precarious world.
 When Ciang's path promised, at least nominally, a trade of suffering for stability, the modern scene has internalized the fact that the reward is not guaranteed.
 The act is the only reward.

 Yet there is one thing lost.
 Coherence.
 The older culture, for all its rigidity, gave its devotees a structure in which they could believe *too much*.
 Now, many believe *just enough to keep going*, but not enough to be transformed.
-Ciang's alumni sitting by Wèimíng Lake, instead of composing another *My Path*, are moaning their ephemeral careers like anyone else.
+Ciang’s alumni sitting by Wèimíng Lake, instead of composing another *My Path*, are moaning their ephemeral careers like anyone else.

 It is the deepest irony: the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
 There is no true self-cultivation in a system-overwhelming world.
 Students who dreamt to become Ciang now find themselves staying on the path, but without a destination.
 They persist in the rituals without any kind of conviction.

 Even the mythic heroes, like Ciang herself, are struggling with social awareness.
-Her rumoured (but untrue) move away from biology [^rumor] suggested a broad but dangerous drift: the dream of integrity replaced by adaptability, linguistic fluency, and social intelligence.
-But still, it does not make the idea of learning a failure.
-The subculture has mutated from a meritocratic ladder to a mosaic of survival strategies.
+Her rumoured (but untrue) move away from biology [^rumor] suggested a broad but dangerous drift: the dream of integrity, a centurial dream of philosophers attracting students to keep up, has been replaced by adaptability, rhetorics, and social intelligence.
+Something cool.
+The learning subculture, though unbreakable, has mutated from a meritocratic ladder to a mosaic of survival strategies.
 Some still aim at excellence.
 Others aim at visibility.
 Most aim, tacitly, at dignity.

 [^rumor]: I read it earlier.
 She was said [still involved in neuroscience research](https://tieba.baidu.com/p/8263758789).
 I apologise for speculating on the career of others.

-The ultimate question is not 'where is the right path?'
-But rather, 'what kind of story can we still convince ourselves of?'
+The path is unimportant.
+We only need stories we can still convince ourselves of?

 That story has become quieter.
 More reflexive.
 Less triumphant.
 But it still exists.
 In every person who wakes up to an alarm they set the night before.
 In every carefully annotated Kindle passage.
 In every mundane step taken not out of clarity, but hoping that clarity might someday return.

 ## Interlude: A girl with flashcards

-'tis 11:47 pm, and she is reviewing English flashcards at the kitchen table.
+’tis 11:47 pm, and she is reviewing English flashcards at the kitchen table.

 The soft hum of the refrigerator marks time more faithfully than her smartwatch.
 On the table: half a cup of cold barley tea, a cracked iPad, a planner open to a colour-coded page stated `KEEP GOING`.